Air Conditioning Maintenance Tips

 Have Regular Maintenance Performed on your System

 The best way to make sure you are getting every drop of efficiency out of your system is to make sure you are maintaining it correctly.
 Replacing your filters on a monthly basis is only part of this, though.
-To prolong the life of your system and pre-empt potentially costly repairs, have a qualified technician from Reliant Air Conditioning come out once in the Spring and once in the Fall to make sure your systems are running at their best.
+To prolong the life of your system and pre-empt potentially costly repairs, have a qualified technician from Reliant Air Conditioning come out for heating and cooling to make sure your systems are running at their best.
 Check out our Preferred Maintenance Agreement for more information on seasonal tune-ups and what Reliant Air Conditioning has to offer!